butlermatt/dart_koans/README.md

 ==========

 This application is inspired by Ruby Koans.
 The idea is simple:
-You acheive enlightenment though a process of failures.
+You achieve enlightenment though a process of failures.
 As each failure is overcome you get one step closer to enlightenment.

 In practice, the _Dart Koans_ allow you to learn Dart through a